ilanschnell/bitarray/README.rst

 Roadmap
 -------

-In 2024 (probably around August), we are planning the release of bitarray 3.0.
+In 2024 (probably around October), we are planning the release of bitarray 3.0.
 The 3.0 release will:

 * Remove Python 2.7 support.